 1. Despite the dynamic lower-bound of SWBTD threshold used in DEBRA, which mitigates terrain false-alarm effects, the absolute bounds and range of SWBTD scaling are predicated on an implicit climatological column water vapor assumption.
 This condition leads to sub-optimal or out-right failure of dust detection in situations of anomalously high moisture that depart from those assumptions.

 2. The unique topography of the southeastern Arabian Peninsula and surroundings provides for one such anomalous air mass environment: a southerly surge, capable of lofting significant dust via a variety of mechanisms.
-These sources are associated within a maritime (moist) air mass from the northern Arabian Sea.
+These sources are embedded within a maritime (moist) air mass originating from the northern Arabian Sea.

 3. The effects of the moist air mass on the SWBTD are to impart a positive bias which depends on the amount of water vapor above the dust layer (and hence, the altitude of the dust layer), as well as the lapse rate and surface temperature.
-Idealized and model simulations for moist and dry characteristic air masses indicate a spread of possible SWBTD based on dust composition assumptions, and provide a basis for introducing a modulation to the SWBTD indexed to the surface-to-500 mb column water vapor.
+Idealized and model simulations for moist and dry characteristic air masses indicate a spread of possible SWBTD based on dust composition assumptions, and provide a basis for introducing a modulation to the SWBTD indexed to the surface-to-500 hPa integrated water vapor.

 4. Based on these simulations and the incorporation of NUCAPS IWV information, a new approach to modulating the DEBRA SWBTD dust detection logic was proposed and demonstrated—yielding improved detection for a dust plume embedded in deep column moisture.
-Results show promising results for over-land plumes, and mixed performance over water, and suggest the need for further constraints on the vertical distribution of dust.
+Results are promising for over-land plumes, with mixed performance over water, suggesting the need for further constraints on the vertical distribution of dust.

 Overall, this study underscores the important roles of atmospheric moisture and dust vertical structure in satellite-based SWBTD detectability of lofted mineral dust.
 Demonstrated here for the Arabian Peninsula, these challenges are germane to other regions of the world—wherever arid/semi-arid regimes juxtapose with tropical/maritime humid air masses.
 At such interfaces, intrusions of anomalous air masses will influence SWBTD performance.
-This study demonstrates that with a priori information on the moisture profile and dust altitude, a limited ability to improve the analysis of dust is possible.
+This study demonstrates that with a priori information on the moisture profile and dust altitude (e.g., from lidar information as was available here, or by some other informed assumption), a limited ability to improve the analysis of dust is possible.

-This research finds promise in the incorporation of water vapor-indexed information, either measured or modeled, into the SWBTD dust detection techniques.
+This research finds promise in the incorporation of water vapor-indexed information, either retrieved or modeled, into the SWBTD dust detection techniques.
 As such, these results point to the benefits of multi-sensor applications and model fusion.
 Whenever possible, combining IR with visible and/or active sensor (when available) information will reduce detection ambiguity over both land and water backgrounds.
-If active sensor information is available even for a local cross section (e.g., as provided by CALIPSO or CATS curtain observations), constraints on aerosol layer height within a given environment would enable a more dynamic SWBTD algorithm that could yield further improvements to dust detection.
+If active sensor information is available even for a local cross section (e.g., as provided by CALIOP or CATS curtain observations), constraints on aerosol layer height within a given environment would enable a more dynamic SWBTD algorithm that could yield further improvements to dust detection.
 A priori information on aerosol layer heights could also be provided by numerical modeling, which can incorporate intermittent past observations on the aerosol profile (e.g., from lidar) and carry that information forward to the current observation time via the model forecast.

-Additional papers exploring diverse topics, including model-based aerosol distribution/property sensitivity analyses (Bukowski et al., 2018; Saleeby et al., 2018), new three-dimensional model visualization approaches (Albers et al., 2018), and coupled data assimilation for improved analysis and forecasting (Zupanski et al., 2018; Wu et al., 2018), augment the HAALE-MURI research conducted for this case study.
+Additional papers exploring diverse topics, including model-based aerosol distribution/property sensitivity analyses (Bukowski et al., 2019; Saleeby et al., 2019), new three-dimensional model visualization approaches (Albers et al., 2019), and coupled data assimilation for improved analysis and forecasting (Zupanski et al., 2019), augment the HAALE-MURI research conducted for this case study.
 Interested researchers are encouraged to contact the authors of this paper and others of the ACP/AMT Special Issue to collaborate on aerosol remote sensing techniques, process characterization and forecasting topics of mutual interest.